Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: One-dimensional locally-active Mott memristor

-If input current is fixed at a finite constant level $i_0\neq 0$, one can plot the dynamic route (DR) --- the locus of $f_x(x,i_0)$ vs.~$x$ at a constant input current $i_0$~\cite{Chua69}.
+If input current is fixed at a finite constant level $i_0\neq 0$, one can plot the dynamic route (DR) --- the locus of the kinetic function $f_x(x,i_0)$ as a function of the state variable $x$ at a constant input current $i_0$~\cite{Chua69}.
+A set of dynamic routes parameterized by input current (or voltage for a voltage-controlled memristor) is called a dynamic route map (DRM)~\cite{Chua18}.
 Rewriting $f_x(x,i)$ in equation (\ref{eqn2}) by replacing the auxiliary functions $R_\text{ch}(x)$, $\Gamma_\text{th}(x)$ and $H'(x)$ with their explicit expressions, one get

-As figure \ref{Fig3_DR_IMode}(a) shows, even a tiny input current of a few $\upmu$A creates a positive slope for the DR locus of the model VO$_2$ device, flipping the fourth-quadrant POP locus up into the first quadrant once a finite current is supplied.
+As figure \ref{Fig4_DR_IMode}(a) shows, even a tiny input current of a few $\upmu$A creates a positive slope for the DR locus of the midsize VO$_2$ device, flipping the fourth-quadrant POP locus up into the first quadrant once a finite current is supplied.
 The slope of DR then levels off and becomes negative again as $x$ further increases.
 Consequently, a constant-current DR locus always intersects the $x$−axis at a single fixed point $x_Q$.
-This is confirmed by figure \ref{Fig3_DR_IMode}(b) which shows the DR loci with a much wider range of current from 0 to 3~mA.
+This is confirmed by figure \ref{Fig4_DR_IMode}(b) which shows the DRM loci with a much wider range of current from 0 to 3~mA.

 The theory of nonlinear dynamics tells us that the fixed point $x_Q$ is \emph{asymptotically stable} because the solution $x(t)$ starting from any initial state $x(0) \neq x_Q$ approaches the fixed point $x_Q$ as $t\to\infty$.
 For $x<x_Q$, $dx/dt>0$.
 For $x>x_Q$, $dx/dt<0$.
 The arrowhead pointing to the right indicates that the solution $x(t)$ starting from any initial state $x(0) \neq x_Q$ on the DR above the $x$-axis must move to the right of $x(0)$, because $dx/dt>0$ for $t>0$, as long as $x(t)$ lies above the $x$-axis.
 Conversely, the arrowhead pointing to the left indicates that the solution $x(t)$ starting from any initial state $x(0) \neq x_Q$ below the $x$-axis on the DR must move to the left of $x(0)$, because $dx/dt<0$ for $t>0$, as long as $x(t)$ lies below the $x$-axis.